Maruku98/PokeAPI-Pokedex/README.md

 Not all data from the API is retrieved and shown to the user.
 Below are the following aspects covered in my Pokédex:
 - Base Pokémon experience (a number).
 - Pokémon ID (a number).
-- All types of the Pokémon (a string).
-If the Pokémon belongs to more than one type, they are displayed separated by commas.
+- All types of that Pokémon (a string).
+If the Pokémon belongs to more than one type, they are shown separated by commas.
 - Pokémon weight in kilograms (a string).
 Since PokéAPI provides Pokémon weight in hectograms, they are converted to kilograms right before being displayed.
 - Previous Pokémon on the PokéAPI (a string). **Important**: this is not actually the previous Pokémon in the standard order, but in the order used in the API.
 - Next Pokémon on the PokéAPI (a string).